NavodPeiris/speechlib/library.md

 4. model size ("tiny", "small", "medium", "large", "large-v1", "large-v2", "large-v3")

+5. ACCESS_TOKEN: huggingface acccess token (also get permission to access `pyannote/speaker-diarization@2.1`)

-5. voices_folder (contains speaker voice samples for speaker recognition)
+6. voices_folder (contains speaker voice samples for speaker recognition)

-6. quantization: this determine whether to use int8 quantization or not.
+7. quantization: this determine whether to use int8 quantization or not.
 Quantization may speed up the process but lower the accuracy.

 voices_folder should contain subfolders named with speaker names.
 Each subfolder belongs to a speaker and it can contain many voice samples.
 This will be used for speaker recognition to identify the speaker.